zopefoundation/.github/CONTRIBUTING.md

 Once you are a contributor you can create branches inside the zopefoundation repositories.
-Please use repository branches instead of creating private forks, that makes much easier for maintainers to try out or change pull requests you create.
+Please use repository branches instead of creating private forks, that makes it much easier for maintainers to try out or change pull requests you create.
 (This is not required for your first pull request.)

 See [Zope Development Culture](https://www.zope.org/developer/development-culture.html)